Regardless of whether it’s around your home or a business premises, pigeons can be a nuisance.

 For your free pigeon control audit, contact Prokill today.

-If you think that you might have a mouse infestation, more information can be found here.
-Alternatively, please feel free to give Prokill a call or contact us online and we can get you booked in for a free, no obligation pest audit.
+Alternatively, please feel free to give Prokill a call on 0800 328 9354 or contact us online and we can get you booked in for a free, no obligation pest audit.